dynport/urknall/content/docs/binary.md

 and the next subsection is going to explain its evolution.
 Afterwards the different use cases are discussed.

+Please note that the urknall binary queries the [Github API](http://github.com){:target='blank'}, that has a rate limit.
+If you encouter this, try [creating an API token](https://github.com/blog/1509-personal-api-tokens){:target='blank'}.
+The token should reside in the environment as `GITHUB_TOKEN`.

 * TOC
 {:toc}